getodk/docs/odk1-src/central-forms.rst

    .. image:: /img/central-forms/new.png

-You can either click on the :guilabel:`choose one` button to browse for your XForms :file:`.xml` file, or if you already have it handy somewhere, you can drag it over the gray box and drop it to select it.
+You can either click on the :guilabel:`choose one` button to browse for your :file:`.xml`, :file:`.xls`, or :file:`.xlsx` file, or if you already have it handy somewhere, you can drag it over the gray box and drop it to select it.
 Either way, once you have chosen your file (you will see the name of your file at the bottom of the gray box when you do), you can click on the :guilabel:`Create` button immediately below to upload the form.

 .. admonition:: Some errors you may see:

+   - If you are uploading an XLSForm, and the converter flags warnings with it, your form will not be immediately created.
+You'll be shown the warnings, and given the option to either ignore them and create the form anyway, or else you can fix the issues and start over by uploading a new file.
    - You may see a message that reads **A resource already exists with xmlFormId value(s) of xyz.** If you do, there already exists a form within this project with the same unique designation.
 If you are using XLSForm, try changing the name of the file.
 If you designed the form by hand, please check the ``id="…"`` attribute immediately inside the ``<instance>`` tag.
    - You may see a message that says **A form previously existed which had the same formId and version as the one you are attempting to create now.
 To prevent confusion, please change one or both and try creating the form again.** This means there once was a form within this project that has since been deleted that has exactly the same formId (see the previous bullet point) *and* version designation as the one you are now trying to upload.
 Central won't accept the new form, because this conflict could cause confusion with mobile devices that still have the old form sitting around.
 To upload this form, change either the formId (again, see the previous bullet point) or `update the version <https://opendatakit.github.io/xforms-spec/#primary-instance>`_ and try again.

 Once the form is successfully uploaded, you will be taken to the Form Overview page.

 .. tip::
   When a form is first created, none of the existing App Users on the project will be able to access it for download or submission.
-Once you are ready to allow App Users to access the form, use the Project `:ref:`Form Access <central-projects-form-access>` tab.
+Once you are ready to allow App Users to access the form, use the Project :ref:`Form Access <central-projects-form-access>` tab.

 .. _central-forms-checklist: